AlisamfP/AlisamfP/README.md

 ### About me:
-  - 👩‍💻 Full stack software engineer with a focus on user experience
+  - 👩‍💻 Front end developer + graphic designer
-  - 👩‍🎓 Currently working towards a bachelor's degree in graphic information technology
+  - 👩‍🎓 B.S. in Graphic Info Tech with a focus on full stack web development
   - :accessibility: Proponent of free and open source code, intuitive design, and accessibility
-  - 🐈 Loud mouthed lover of cats, code, and data
+  - 🐈 Loud mouthed lover of cats, creativity, and code.

 ---